oluwaferanmiadetunji/express-server/README.md

 # express-server-generator

-> A simple package to set up a mongoose connected express server
+> A simple package to set up a mongoDb connected express server

 This module